Which Community Health Scholars Program is Right for You?

 At UC Davis, the Rural Program in Medical Education (Rural-PRIME) focuses on meeting the needs of rural communities through unique activities that include specialized coursework, early clinical experiences and mentoring by rural physicians.
 Medical students will become skilled physicians and also gain the experience necessary to become community leaders and patient advocates.
 Rural-PRIME is training the next generation of rural physicians – practitioners who are skilled leaders, lifelong learners and adaptors of technologies that enhance rural practice and the quality of patient care.
 The program is perfect for students who are sure they want to practice in Rural California.

-For more information, visit the Rural-PRIME page.
+For more information, visit Rural-PRIME.

 - Are passionate about working in an underserved community